Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Related Literature

-Our framework extends from the foundational work of \citet{hudgens_halloran08}, who study two-stage, hierarchical randomized trials in which some groups are randomly assigned to host treatments, treatments are then assigned at random to units within the selected groups, and interference is presumed to operate only within groups.
-Hudgens and Halloran provide randomization-based estimators for group-average causal effects, conditional on assignment strategies that determine the density of treatment within groups. \citet{tchetgen_vanderweele2010} extend Hudgens and Halloran's results, providing conservative variance estimators, a framework for finite sample inference with binary outcomes, and extensions to observational studies.
+Our framework extends from the foundational work of \citet{hudgens_halloran08}, who study two-stage, hierarchical randomized trials in which some groups are randomly assigned to host treatments; treatments are then assigned at random to units within the selected groups, and interference is presumed to operate only within groups.
+Hudgens and Halloran provide randomization-based estimators for group-average causal effects, conditional on assignment strategies that determine the density of treatment within groups. \citet{tchetgen_vanderweele2010} extend Hudgens and Halloran's results, providing conservative variance estimators, a framework for finite sample inference with binary outcomes, and extensions to observational studies. \citet{liu-hudgens2014-interference-intervals} develop asymptotic results for such two-stage designs.
 Related to these contributions is work by \citet{rosenbaum07_interference}, which provides methods for inference with exact tests under partial interference.
 Under hierarchical treatment assignment and partial interference, estimation and inference can proceed assuming independence across groups.
-In some settings, however, the hierarchical structuring may not be valid, as with experiments carried out over networks of actors that share links as a result of a complex, endogenous process.
+In some settings, however, the hierarchical structuring may not be valid, as with experiments carried out over networks of actors that share links as a result of a complex, endogenous process. \citet{bowers-etal2013-interference} apply exact tests to evaluate parameters in models of spillover processes.
+Such a testing approach differs in its aims from ours, which focuses on estimating averages of potentially heterogenous unit-level causal effects.

-A key contribution of this paper is to go beyond the setting of hierarchical experiments with partial interference and generalize estimation and inference theory to settings that exhibit arbitrary forms of interference and treatment assignment dependencies.
-In addition, our framework allows the analyst to work with different estimands, including both the types of group-average causal effects defined by the authors above as well as unit-level causal effects.
-Unit-level causal effects are often the estimand of primary interest, as is the case, for example, when exploring unit-level characteristics that moderate the magnitude of treatment effects.
+A key contribution of this paper is to go beyond the setting of hierarchical experiments with partial interference, and to generalize estimation and inference theory to settings that exhibit arbitrary forms of interference and treatment assignment dependencies.
+In addition, our framework allows the analyst to work with different estimands, including both types of group-average causal effects defined by the authors above as well as average unit-level causal effects.
+Average unit-level causal effects are often the estimand of primary interest, as is the case, for example, when exploring unit-level characteristics that moderate the magnitude of treatment effects.

-\section{Treatment assignment and exposure mappings}
+\section{Treatment Assignment and Exposure Mappings}